wp-plugins/od-photogallery-plugin/readme.txt

 This section describes how to install the plugin and get it working.

-e.g.

 1. Upload plugin's folder `od-photogallery-plugin` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Set up the plugin and its widgets
-4. For other details see [plugin's home page](http://www.ondrejd.info/projects/wordpress-plugins/od-wp-photogallery-plugin/)
+4. For other details see [plugin's home page](http://www.ondrejd.info/projects/wordpress-plugins/od-photogallery-plugin/)

 == Frequently Asked Questions ==